transloadit/uppy/website/src/docs/companion.md

 12. **logClientVersion(optional)** - A boolean flag to tell Companion whether or not to log its version upon startup.

 13. **metrics(optional)** - A boolean flag to tell Companion whether or not to provide an endpoint `/metrics` with Prometheus metrics.

+14. **streamingUpload(optional)** - A boolean flag to tell Companion whether or not to enable streaming uploads.
+If enabled, it will lead to **faster uploads* because companion will start uploading at the same time as downloading using `stream.pipe`.
+If `false`, files will be fully downloaded first, then uploaded.
+Defaults to `false`.

 ### Provider Redirect URIs